redhat-italy/osd-microservices-apps/eap7/echo-websocket/README.md

-echo-rs: Echo microservice Using JAX-RS (Java API for RESTful Web Services)
+echo-websocket: Echo microservice Using WebSocket
 ==========================================================================
 Author: Giuseppe Bonocore
 Level: Basic
-Technologies: CDI, JAX-RS
+Technologies: CDI, WebSocket
-Summary: The `echo-rs` demonstrates a simple Echo application, bundled and deployed as a WAR, that uses *JAX-RS* to  Echo the payload.
+Summary: The `displayMessage` demonstrates a simple Echo application, bundled and deployed as a WAR, that uses *WebSocket* to Echo the payload.
 Target Product: JBoss EAP
 Source:

 What is it?
 -----------

-The `echo-rs` quickstart demonstrates the use of *CDI* and *JAX-RS* in Red Hat JBoss Enterprise Application Platform.
+The `echo-websocket` quickstart demonstrates the use of *CDI* and *WebSocket* in Red Hat JBoss Enterprise Application Platform.

 System requirements